While scenic views abound across Shenandoah National Park, it’s hard to beat the two-for-one deal you get on this 3-mile out-and-back hike.

 Turn left onto the AT, then turn left at the four-way intersection to ascend Stony Man.
 From here, return to the four-way stop, then turn left for the parking area.

-For a shorter hike, walk .65-mile to Little Stony Man Cliffs for a snack and water break before turning around to return to the parking lot.
+For a shorter hike, walk 0.65-mile to Little Stony Man Cliffs for a snack and water break before turning around to return to the parking lot.

 After the Hike

-Drive south along Skyline Drive until you reach the exit for Skyland Resort just past milepost 41.
-Enjoy sit-down dining in the Pollock Dining Room (their Sunday Brunch is delicious).
+Drive south on Skyline Drive until you reach the exit for Skyland just past milepost 41.
+Enjoy sit-down dining in the Pollock Dining Room.